Malini-ux/Decrypter-CrackStation/README.md

 **The API**<br/>

-There are two functions signatures in my CrackStation.
+Below are the two functions signatures in my CrackStation that implement the abstract Decrypter protocol:
-* The first one comes from the CrackStation Decrypter , the name of the function is `decrypt` .
+1)Function name is  `decrypt` .
-This function need one parameter : the shaHash that we want to crack ( a String ).
+Function parameter : The hash value "shaHash" of String type that needs to be decrypted.
-This function return the password who correspond to the shaHash. ( a String too ).
-If there is no correpondance, it returns `nil`.
+The function returns the password of typr String optional for the corresponding hash value matched with the shaHash parameter value.
+If no value found in the lookup table, it returns `nil`.

-This is the function signature for the decrypt function :
+Function signature for the decrypt function :
 ```
 public func decrypt(shaHash: String) -> String?
 ```

-* The second one is used to import the data.json file who contains the lookuptable , the name of the function is `loadDictionaryFromDisk` .
-This function doesn't need parameters .
-This function return a dictionnary who correspond to our lookuptable. ( [ String : String ] ).
+2) Function name is `init` .
+Function doesnt take any parameters.
+Function doesnt return anything.
+It is uesd to initialize the lookup table with the hash values and corresponding password values
 This is the function signature for the decrypt function :
 ```
-func loadDictionaryFromDisk() throws -> [String : String]
+public init()
 ```
 <br/>

 **An Example**<br/>

-To use this library , you have to import the crackstation in your Swift project with the link of the github and the lastest stable realease>
+To access the library in another package , the "CrackStation" library needs to be included in your Swift package as depedancy specifying the link of the github and the lastest stable realease>
-After the importation, you will be able to use the files of the library in your project.
-To use the crackstation in your source code, you have to import the packacge "CrackStation".
-After, you have to create a Decrypter with two function and an object decrypter :
-- an init function in witch you will assign to the decrypter Crackstation()
-- a decrypt function which ask a String and which return a string .
-In this function, you have to use the decrypt(shaHash: String) of the Crackstation object to crack the password.
-You can verify that the code was cracked by using unit tests.
+1)Import the "CrackStation" library
+2)Create instance for Crackstation()
+3)Invoke the decrypt function using the CrackStation instance by passing an input string hash value.
+The decrypt function will also return an optional String value.

 ```
 import CrackStation
 public struct CrackStationWrapper: Decrypter {
-    private let testObject: Decrypter
+    private let CrackStationObject: Decrypter
     public init() {
-        testObject = CrackStation()
+        CrackStationObject = CrackStation()
     }
     public func decrypt(shaHash: String) -> String? {
-        let crackedPassword = testObject.decrypt(shaHash: shaHash)
+        let crackedPassword = CrackStationObject.decrypt(shaHash: shaHash)
         return crackedPassword
     }
 }